See the Department of State’s Fact Sheet on Suriname for information on U.S. – Suriname relations.

 The U.S. Federal Aviation Administration (FAA) has assessed the government of Suriname’s Civil Aviation Authority as being in compliance with International Civil Aviation Organization (ICAO) aviation safety standards for oversight of Suriname’s air carrier operations.
 Further information may be found on the FAA’s safety assessment page.

-The U.S. Embassy prohibits its employees from using Blue Wing Airlines for official travel on domestic flights within Suriname due to safety concerns.
+The U.S. Embassy prohibits its employees from using Insel Air and Blue Wing Airlines for official travel due to safety concerns.

 Maritime Travel: Mariners planning travel to Suriname should also check for U.S. maritime advisories and alerts at www.marad.dot.gov/msci.
 Information may also be posted to the U.S. Coast Guard’s Homeport website and the National Geospatial-Intelligence Agency’s website.